-- 1.3.1 There are five Osiris monitors installed at CARRR and one CMU installed on the corner of Philpot Square, the locations of which are shown in Appendix B. - 1.3.2 The locations have been agreed with the local planning authority, the London Borough of Hammersmith and Fulham (LBHF).
-BMB have installed an additional Osiris Air Quality monitor adjacent to our works at RW922.
-This monitor will be in place for the duration of the RW922 works.
+- 1.3.1 There are four Osiris monitors installed at CARRR and one CMU installed on the corner of Philpot Square, the locations of which are shown in Appendix B. - 1.3.2 The locations have been agreed with the local planning authority, the London Borough of Hammersmith and Fulham (LBHF).